 Anyone familiar will legal text understands that legalese is wordy.
 Legal English contains different subjects and the sentence structures are usually compound and complex.
 The tone for legal English is very formal.
 We also do not compose legal documents in the passive voice.
 It can be challenging for a translator to translate a passive voice to an active voice, as some foreign languages are.

 Related Post: The Difficulties of Legal Translations Explained

 Human Translators Required

-Legal translation requires a very high degree of accuracy, which cannot be delivered by machine translation.
-It’s because legal documents are used as official papers for any legal documentation, e.g., for scholarly writings, contracts, birth certificates, affidavits and court evidence.
+Legal translation requires a very high degree of accuracy.
+Machine translation isn’t accurate enough.
+It’s because we use legal documents as official papers for any legal documentation, e.g., for scholarly writings, contracts, birth certificates, affidavits and court evidence.

 Lack of translation, or a misstranslation, can change the result of a case or hearing.
 Know more in our free guide to language services in the legal industry.

 Translation automation is not advised because of the complexity of the two legal systems involved.
 Direct translations are not possible because these may not make sense to the target reader.
 The legal translator must ensure that the titles, reasoning and technical terms are valid legally.